MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vmss-public-ip-count-limit-exceeded.md

 ---
-title: PublicIPCountLimitExceededByVMScaleSet error when you create VMSS
+title: PublicIPCountLimitExceededByVMScaleSet error when you create virtual machine scale set
-description: Describes how file a support ticket for Public IP quotes increase. ms.date: 09/03/2021 ms.prod-support-area-path: ms.reviewer: ms.service: virtual-machines
+description: Describes how to file a support ticket for Public IP quotes increase. ms.date: 09/03/2021 ms.prod-support-area-path: ms.reviewer: ms.service: virtual-machines
 ---
-# PublicIPCountLimitExceededByVMScaleSet error when you create VMSS
+# PublicIPCountLimitExceededByVMScaleSet error when you create virtual machine scale set

 ## Symptom

-When you create a new virtual machine scale set (VMSS), the following error message is received:
+When you create a new virtual machine scale set, the following error message is received:

 >Error: Code='PublicIPCountLimitExceededByVMScaleSet' Message='The requested number of publicIPAddresses &lt;number&gt; for VM Scale Set &lt;Resource-ID&gt; will exceed the maximum number of publicIPAddresses allowed &lt;maximum number&gt; for subscription.